 Duke of Marlborough, near Woodstock (3 miles)

 The Hayloft is in the beautiful Evenlode Valley, surrounded by glorious Cotswold countryside with walks in every direction, including footpaths to Charlbury and along the River Evenlode to Ditchley Park mansion.
 Walkers can also join the meandering Oxfordshire Way, which also passes through Charlbury town, or follow the Finstock & Evenlode Walk - a lovely 5-mile loop that starts from the centre of Charlbury, passes the Cornbury Park Estate (a National Nature Reserve and Site of Special Scientific Interest) with a pub about halfway around in Finstock.
-See www.charlbury.info/walking for this route and others.
+See our walking and cycling guides.

 Places to Visit: